MuhammadDanial16/Django-API-Projects/README.md

 managing company-related data such as employees, departments, or any other business logic."

-My Second Project in Django API, (Appliaction Programming Interface) is:
+Second Project is, Django API, (Appliaction Programming Interface):

 Django Organization Management System: